thaibirding.com by Nick Upton

 (Photo by Nick Upton)

-Such is the quality of the birding at Hala-Bala that I have not yet mentioned some of the other fantastic birds that we saw that include the stunning Rufous-collared Kingfisher, an Orange-backed Woodpecker, a flyover Olive-backed Woodpecker, Sunda Scimitar Babbler, Diard's Trogon, Maroon-chested Philentoma, Rufous-chested Flycatcher, Red-billed Malkoha and Blue-crowned Hanging Parrot.
+Such is the quality of the birding at Hala-Bala that I have not yet mentioned some of the other fantastic birds that I saw that include the stunning Rufous-collared Kingfisher, an Orange-backed Woodpecker, a flyover Olive-backed Woodpecker, Sunda Scimitar Babbler, Diard's Trogon, Maroon-chested Philentoma, Rufous-chested Flycatcher, Red-billed Malkoha and Blue-crowned Hanging Parrot.
 The birding here is really good at the right time of the year!

 Tammalang Mangroves, Satun

-It is only a ten to fifteen minute drive to Tammalang Mangroves and we headed straight to an area that I thought would turn up one of our main targets in the late afternoon.
-The first bird of interest we saw was an Ashy Drongo.
+It is only a ten to fifteen minute drive to Tammalang Mangroves and I headed straight to an area that I thought would turn up one of the main targets in the late afternoon.
+The first bird of interest I saw was an Ashy Drongo.
 This is a really common species in much of the country but this resident, dark subspecies is surprisingly different not only in colouration but it has a shorter tail; surely a potential split in the future.
 Getting into a position to get a good view of this bird revealed a fruiting tree that was full of Pink-necked Green Pigeons and Coppersmith Barbets gorging themselves.
 A family of Yellow-vented Bulbuls were taking advantage of this larder of food too with the chicks screaming loudly for more every time the adults turned up with a fruit.
-Standing close to some small dead trees full of small holes paid off when eventually a pair of Sunda Pygmy Woodpeckers showed up; this species being restricted to this area within Thailand although common through much of its range.
-An incredible group of nine Brahminy Kites began circling overhead, calling as they flew, but the appearance of a male Copper-throated Sunbird, among the many Brown-throated Sunbirds, was another exciting moment for us as this was another of our targets at this location.
-Shortly after this the distinctive call of Cinereous Tit was heard and it didn't take us long to track down a pair of these jolly little birds foraging for food in low trees.
+Standing close to some small dead trees full of small holes paid off when eventually a pair of Sunda Pygmy Woodpeckers showed up; this species being restricted to this area within Thailand although common through much of its global range.
+An incredible group of nine Brahminy Kites began circling overhead, calling as they flew, but the appearance of a male Copper-throated Sunbird, among the many Brown-throated Sunbirds, was another exciting moment as this was another of the targets at this location.
+Shortly after this the distinctive call of Cinereous Tit was heard and it didn't take long to track down a pair of these jolly little birds foraging for food in low trees.

 Thalebun National Park